thi-ng/babel/README.md

 A Leiningen project template for literate Clojure projects w/ Emacs & [org-mode](http://orgmode.org).

-This template does *not* create a working Lein project folder, but generates a number of ORG files (most importantly [index.org](https://raw.github.com/thi-ng/thing-babel/master/src/leiningen/new/thing_babel/index.org)) which contains a parametric description of the Lein project to be generated (and regenerated in the future).
-These ORG files must be tangled with the generated `tangle.sh` script and will generate a working lein project from those.
+This template does *not* create a working Lein project directory per se, but constitutes more of a meta template consisting of a few ORG files (most importantly [index.org](https://raw.github.com/thi-ng/thing-babel/master/src/leiningen/new/thing_babel/index.org)) which contain a parametric description of the Lein project to be generated and regenerated in the future.
+These ORG files must be tangled with the supplied `tangle.sh` script and will generate a working lein project from those.

-The template assumes a x-platform CLJX project structure and configures a Lein project with the currently latest versions of:
+The template is aimed at an x-platform CLJX project structure and configures a Lein project with the currently latest versions of:

 * Clojure 1.6.0-beta1